How To Write An Amazing CV

 These two are the most common file formats and are perfect for sending to recruiters.

-If you don’t have Microsoft Word don’t worry!
+If you don’t have a Microsoft Word or Office subscription don’t worry!

 If you are sending your CV to a recruitment agency, then send your CV in the Word format.